dorianm/raspberry_photobooth/README.md

 ### Note about the printer

 The Canon Selphy CP910 has some issues with Cups in USB.
-The printer can print one picture and then freeze.
-So after few searches, I found this threads which propose a solution [raspberrypi.org](https://www.raspberrypi.org/forums/viewtopic.php?p=747363#p747363)
+The printer can print only one picture and then freeze.
+I found this thread which propose a solution [raspberrypi.org](https://www.raspberrypi.org/forums/viewtopic.php?p=747363#p747363)